dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Many physical processes contain a minimum-energy state where small deviations from the minimum require an energy proportional to the square of the deviation.
 This behavior is the essential characteristic of a spring.
 A spring is therefore not only a physical object but a transferable abstraction.

-This abstraction has helped us understand chemical bonds, sound speeds, and acoustic, electromagnetic, and gravitational radiation—and from there the colors of the sky and sunset.
+This abstraction has helped us understand chemical bonds, sound speeds, and acoustic, electromagnetic, and gravitational radiation — and from there the colors of the sky and sunset.

 Problem 9.10